adamthomson/adamthomson/README.md

 <summary>Freelancing & Radio, 2000-2018</summary>
 <br />

 - 2000 - Began my career in website development, naturally with some marketing, design, and photography on the side.
-I worked with many dozens of entities, building a great portfolio and reputation over nearly 20 years.
+I worked with many dozens of entities, building a great portfolio and reputation over nearly 20 years
-- 2004 - Started music and event promotion.
+- 2004 - Started music and event promotion
-- 2007 - Became a radio DJ at iconic 40-year-old station [RadioActive 88.6FM](https://radioactive.fm).
+- 2007 - Became a radio DJ at iconic 40-year-old station [RadioActive 88.6FM](https://radioactive.fm)
-  - Hosted many different shows over the following 11 years, day and night.
+  - Hosted many different shows over the following 11 years, day and night
-  - Interviewed loads of musicians, and some celebrities.
+  - Interviewed loads of musicians, and some celebrities
-  - Took on other roles like designer and podcast producer.
+  - Took on other roles like designer and podcast producer
-- 2009 - Began working for [ALC Apparel](https://alostcauseofficial.com/) helping to build a global clothing brand from Cuba Street.
-Now based in California with 100+ stockists around the globe.
+- 2009 - Began working for [ALC Apparel](https://alostcauseofficial.com/) helping a friend build his global clothing brand from Cuba Street, now based in California with 100+ stockists around the globe
-- 2011 - Co-organizer of national WordPress conference.
+- 2011 - Co-organizer of national WordPress conference
-- 2014 - Managed the radio station on a 1-month contract.
+- 2014 - Managed the radio station on a 1-month contract
-- 2017 - Took on Wellington WordPress meetup.com group, co-organizing monthly meetups and re-establishing that community.
+- 2017 - Took on Wellington WordPress meetup.com group, co-organizing monthly meetups and re-establishing that community
 - 2017 - Managed the radio station on a 2-month contract, including direct involvement in the RadioActive.fm ReActivate Campaign:
-  - Fundraised $90K to avoid liquidation and protect the station for another 40 years.
+  - Fundraised $90K to avoid liquidation and protect the station for another 40 years
-  - Huge marketing campaign involving many celebrities and past DJs and associates of the station.
+  - Huge marketing campaign involving many celebrities and past DJs and associates of the station
-  - Assisted in the station becoming a charitable trust, establishing a trust board, plus DJ and events committees.
+  - Assisted in the station becoming a charitable trust, establishing a trust board, plus DJ and events committees
-  - A new purpose-built premise in the city complete with offices and full production suite including a new purpose-built recording and live-to-air studios.
+  - A new purpose-built premise in the city complete with offices and full production suite including a new purpose-built recording and live-to-air studios
-- 2018 - Co-organizer and emcee of national WordPress conference.
+- 2018 - Co-organizer and emcee of national WordPress conference

 </details>